tanelk/advent-of-code-rust-template/README.md

 ## How It Works

 Solutions live in `aoc-lib/src/yearYYYY/dayDD.rs`.
-The registry system wires this up so commands like: `cargo run --bin aoc run 2025 1` to the correct solver function.
+The registry system wires this up so commands like: `cargo run --bin aoc run 2025 1` map to the correct solver function.

 All years sit in the same codebase as separate modules.
 You can bounce between: